Vimal7-Aws/aws-docs/ecs/ecs-questions.md

 1.  **Question:** What is Amazon ECS?
     **Answer:** Amazon Elastic Container Service (ECS) is a fully managed container orchestration service that makes it easy for you to deploy, manage, and scale Docker containers on AWS.

+    * deploy.
+    * manage.
+    * and scale Docker containers on AWS.

 2.  **Question:** What are the key components of ECS?
     **Answer:** The key components are: